 - Bake in preheated oven for 35-40 minutes (25-30 for oatmeal cups), or until the oatmeal is set and the center is no longer jiggly or a toothpick comes out clean.

 - Remove from the oven and serve with maple syrup and any other desired toppings.

-More make ahead breakfasts:
+More make ahead breakfast ideas: